Lost-Empire-Entertainment/Elypso-engine/README.md

 Libraries used in this engine:
 - CMake (alternative to visual studio for generating build files for the engine)
+- CPack (configure generators for binary installers and source packages)
 - GLFW (provides a simple API for creating windows, contexts and surfaces, receiving input and events)
 - GLAD (simplifies the process of managing OpenGL function pointers.
 It generates platform-specific code for loading OpenGL functions, making it easier to use OpenGL in a cross-platform manner)
 - GLM (C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specification)